 Mass Timber for Everyday Projects

 The lunchtime road show and promise for building better failed to gain immediate traction amongst our building professionals.
-Change can be slow in our industry, and we all got busy with projects that were designed and constructed using traditional methods.
+Change can be slow in our industry, and we all got busy with projects designed and constructed using traditional methods.

 Visions, talk, discussions are one thing; practical details are something else.
 Could the regional manufacturing capacity and building code requirements keep pace with my excitement?
 Maybe there was cause for hesitancy back in 2010.
 Thankfully, a lot has happened in the last decade to influence how we can use Mass Timber in the U.S. today.